July 16, 2022

 Another benefit for many organizational leaders using CMMS is increased transparency.
 For better or worse, maintenance management software emphasizes the areas where departments are already excelling and the areas that need improvement.

-With robust CMMS reporting features, leaders can quickly determine, for example, which policies are weak, which machines cause the most problems, and where there is overspending.
+With robust CMMS reporting features, leaders can quickly determine, for example, policy compliance by team, which machines cause the most problems, and where there is overspending.
 Tracking asset health in an organized manner allows management to fine-tune their strategies toward reducing downtime, cutting costs, and increasing asset longevity.

-Unfortunately, CMMS software providers don’t always deliver these hyped-up results, and companies don’t always meet their goals.
+Unfortunately, CMMS software providers don’t consistently deliver these hyped-up results, and companies don’t always meet their goals.
 In section five, we’ll look at the most common reasons electronic maintenance management system launches fail.
-But, first, here’s what happens when CMMS goes right:
+But first, here’s what happens when CMMS goes right:

 Features and Benefits of CMMS Software

-CMMS is designed to be a central component of your maintenance department that provides operational support in several ways.
+CMMS is designed to be a central component of your maintenance department, providing operational support in several ways.
 With CMMS, you can:

 • Streamline Preventive Maintenance: Operational managers can create, assign, and monitor work orders in one place.